Banner

 Lisa Rowe

-Occupation: Director of Market Research
+Occupation: Retired Director of Marketing Research

 I am a survivor.
 I am so fortunate to have survived, giving me insight into what life is really about: giving back and helping others!
 The HAIR TO SHARE FOUNDATION provides those in the midst of fighting an illness with the means for looking better, which ultimately helps them feel better.
 This Foundation was started and is run by very special, hardworking, dedicated and unselfish people.
 I share their vision and cherish working with them.